-Business continuation insurance helps companies replace income and other financial losses that stem from temporary disruptions to operations.
+Business continuation insurance is a type of business insurance helps companies replace income and other financial losses that stem from temporary disruptions to operations.
 Understanding why this type of business insurance is crucial to help you determine if you need it.
 Even if your company has the strongest risk management policies, many disasters do not abide by the rules.
 Companies that are fortified against losses can pick themselves up better and quicker.

 This article explores why you need business continuation insurance and why you might not.
 You should not let your company’s fate be decided by a random act of nature.
 Take charge of your company’s future and find out if you need business continuation insurance.